 Sentence completion questions test your ability to use your vocabulary and recognise logical consistency among the elements in a sentence.
-You need to know more than the dictionary definitions of the words involved.
-You need to know how the words fit together to make logical and stylistic sense.

 Sentence completion questions actually measure one part of reading comprehension.
 If you can recognise how the different parts of a sentence affect one another, you should do well at choosing the answer that best completes the meaning of the sentence or provides a clear, logical statement of fact.
-The ability to recognise irony and humour will also stand you in good stead, as will the ability to recognise figurative language and to distinguish between formal and informal levels of speech.

 Sentence completion questions may come from any of a number of different fields-art, literature, history, philosophy, botany, astronomy, geology, and so on.
 You cannot predict what subject matter the sentences on your test will involve.

 Rule 1: Before You Look at the Choices, Read the Sentence and Think of a Word That Makes Sense

 Your problem is to find the word that best completes the sentence in both thought and style.
 Before you look at the answer choices, see if you can come up with a word that makes logical sense in the context.
 Then look at all answer choices (options).

 If the word you thought of is one of the answer choices, select that as your answer.
 If the word you thought of is not one of the answer choices, look for a synonym of that word.
 Select the synonym as your answer.

 This Rule is helpful because it enables you to get a sense of the sentence as a whole without being distracted by any misleading answers among the answer choices.

 You are free to concentrate on spotting key words or phrases in the body of the sentence and to call on your own “writer’s intuition” in arriving at a stylistically apt choice of word.

 See how the process works in a typical model question